react-navigation/react-navigation.github.io/docs/handling-iphonex.md

 ![Text hidden by iPhoneX UI elements](./assets/iphoneX/02-iphonex-content-hidden.png)

-To fix this issue you can wrap your content in a `SafeAreaView`, which can be imported from either `react-native` or `react-navigation`.
+To fix this issue you can wrap your content in a `SafeAreaView`, which can be imported from `react-navigation`.

 ```javascript
 import { SafeAreaView } from 'react-navigation';